-The following investments are included in "#2 Other": assets not covered asset by an ESG rating, cash (cash not invested), the proportion of UCIs not aligned with E/S characteristics, derivatives traded on a regulated or over the counter markets for hedging and/or exposure purposes, repurchase and reverse repurchase agreements for cash management purposes and to optimise the Sub-Fund's income and performance.
+The following investments are included in "#2 Other" : assets not covered asset by an ESG rating, cash (cash not invested), the proportion of UCIs not aligned with E/S characteristics, derivatives traded on a regulated or over the counter markets for hedging and/or exposure purposes, repurchase and reverse repurchase agreements for cash management purposes and to optimise the Sub-Fund's income and performance.
 Information on the list of assets classes and financial instruments and their use can be found in the Prospectus.
 Minimum environmental or social safeguards are not systematically applied.

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

-Not applicable.
 How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
-Not applicable.

 How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
-Not applicable.

 How does the designated index differ from a relevant broad market index?
-Not applicable.

 Where can the methodology used for the calculation of the designated index be found?

+Where can I find more product specific information online?
+More product-specific information can be found on the website:

-Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852